luryus/json-url-shortener/README.md

 json-url-shortener
 ================
-Json-url-shortener is a simple url shortener written in TypeScript and node, which reads the short urls from a json file.
+Json-url-shortener is a simple url shortener written in TypeScript and node.
+It reads the urls from a json file.

 Usage
 -----